-During the program year, all activities proposed in applications for CDBG funding in the Community Facilities and Services category must meet the national objective of benefitting low- and moderate-income persons.
-There are two ways to accomplish this; either by using HUD Census Data listed here or by completing an income-based city-wide or target area survey.
+During the program year, all activities proposed in applications for CDBG funding in the Water and Sewer category must meet the national objective of benefitting low- and moderateincome persons.
+There are two ways to accomplish this; either by using 2015 HUD Census Data or by completing a qualified income-based city wide or target area survey.
 Specific methodology for conducting an income-based survey is listed in our General Application Requirements.